Rakuten Mobile Park Miyagi: History

-As a local ballpark, Miyagi Stadium hosted only about two professional countryside games per season, on average.
+While Miyagi Stadium was also used to host games for the Japanese High School Baseball Championship's annual Miyagi Prefecture regional tournament, approximately only two professional games per season were played at the ballpark on average in the first two decades of its existence.
 In the spring of 1972, former baseball scout Isao Uko lobbied for the installation of lights at Miyagi Stadium to allow for night games.
 He believed that the lights could help attract up to 30 professional games to the stadium annually.
-With investments from businesses in the Tōhoku region such as the Kahoku Shimpō, Tohoku Baseball Company was created to help fund the project.
+Tohoku Baseball Company was created to help fund the project with investments from local businesses in the Tōhoku region such as the Kahoku Shimpō.
 Six 32-metre-tall light towers were installed along with a partially-electric scoreboard before the start of the 1973 season.

 Semi-home of "Gypsy" Lotte

 At the same time lights were being installed at Miyagi Stadium, Tokyo Stadium was getting ready to close following the 1972 season.
 This closure left the Lotte Orions without a home field next season.
 Miyagi's new lighting equipment helped lure the Orions to Sendai and the team agreed to play a portion of its games there in 1973.
-Lotte's first game at the ballpark on May 22, 1973, was also the stadium and the Tōhoku region's first night game.
+Lotte's first game at the ballpark on May 22, 1973, was the stadium's first night game, as well as the first night game played in the entire Tōhoku region.
 The ballpark hosted 32 NPB games that season, including 26 Lotte games.
 That year, Orions pitcher Soroku Yagisawa threw the stadium's first perfect game on October 10 against the Taiheiyo Club Lions.

 After utilizing Miyagi Stadium as a semi-home in 1973, the Pacific League and Lotte agreed to move the team's protected area from Tokyo to Miyagi for following the season.
 NPB opened a season in Tōhoku for the first time with a Lotte game in Miyagi Stadium on April 6, 1974.
 Contrary to local expectations, however, the Lotte Orions only considered Sendai to be a temporary home until a new one could be found.
 Despite officially moving the team, the Orions continued to play only about half of their home games there with the other half being split among other stadiums primarily in the Kantō region.
 Furthermore, the team's offices remained in Tokyo and the players continued to reside in the Tokyo metropolitan area.
-The unusual home field situation led the Orions to be known as a "gypsy" team.
+The unusual home field situation led the Orions to be known as a "Gypsy" team.
 After the Orions won the second half of the season in 1974, Miyagi Stadium hosted its first postseason games in that year's PL Playoffs.
-Lotte won the series and advanced to the Japan Series, however these games were not held in Sendai.
-Instead, because of Miyagi Stadium's relatively low capacity, their home games were held at Korakuen Stadium in Tokyo.
+Lotte won the series and advanced to the Japan Series, however these games were not held in Sendai because of Miyagi Stadium's relatively low capacity.
+Instead, their home games were held at Korakuen Stadium in Tokyo.
 After winning the series, Lotte held their victory parade in Tokyo as well.